The Common Lisp Cookbook – Data structures

 The Common Lisp Object System (which came after into the language) doesn’t have such limitations.
 See the CLOS section.

-tree-equal, copy-tree.
-They descend recursively into the car and the cdr of the cons cells they visit.
+The functions tree-equal and copy-tree descend recursively into the car and the cdr of the cons cells they visit.

 Sycamore - purely functional weight-balanced binary trees